 The Islands of Puerto RicoQuiet, uncrowded, undeveloped, romantic...
 "The Caribbean of the Past"

 Isla de Vieques is a destination with a high percentage of return visitors, visitors lucky enough to explore the magic of this island, are truly spoiled for life and end up coming back year after year.
 There are dozens of beaches open to the public, each one with a unique natural look, unblemished by development.
 Vieques has bragging rights to the brightest bioluminescent bay in the world, a natural phenomenon that ought to be on everyones bucket list.
 Vieques, Puerto Rico.

 Culebra an archipelago of islands, says it all with two words “Flamenco Beach“, consistently ranked as one of the top 5 beaches in the world.
 Culebra is even more sleepy than Vieques, with a unique landscape.
 Most media outlets say there’s not much in Culebra and constant argument is that Vieques offers more, Culebra is enchanting with its own magic and plenty to offer for a full week’s vacation.
 Culebra, Puerto Rico.

 Palomino Island is the perfect option for travelers wanting to experience a private island with five-star resort services.
 Head to the west coast and visit the uninhabited island of Isla de Mona, known as “The Galapagos of the Caribbean”.
-Off the town of Rincon you can schedule a scuba diving or deep fishing tour to Isla Desecheo.
+Off the town of Rincon, you can schedule a scuba diving or deep fishing tour to Isla Desecheo.
 La Parguera Nature Reserve and Gilligan’s Island make wonderful day trips.
-Caja de Muertos is one of the most underrated places in Puerto Rico offering a gorgeous beach, snorkeling and a rewarding hiking adventure.
+Caja de Muertos is one of the most underrated places in Puerto Rico offering a gorgeous beach, snorkeling, and a rewarding hiking adventure.

-World Class Attractions
+World Class Attractions & Fun Activities

-+ Things to Do
++ Things to Do in Puerto Rico

-Puerto Rico offers activities for just about every type of traveler.
-There’s a plethora of activities for nature lovers, adventure seekers, eco travelers, history buffs, golf enthusiasts, and families with small children.
-If you’re serious about scuba diving, fishing, golfing and surfing, Puerto Rico delivers won’t disappoint.
+Puerto Rico offers activities and things to do for just about every type of traveler.
+There’s a plethora of things to do and points of interest for nature lovers, adventure seekers, eco travelers, history buffs, golf enthusiasts, and families with small children.
+If you’re serious about scuba diving, fishing, golfing and surfing…Puerto Rico won’t disappoint.

-No Passport Required for US Citizens
+Travel to Puerto RicoNo Passport Required for US Citizens

-Travel to the Offshore Islands
+Travel to the Islands